ever-jr/Aetheria_TheCorruption/README.md

 ## Character Creation
-At first you can only choose a name, race and class for you character.
+At first you can only choose a name and race for you character.

 ### Race
 With the character race you can change your appereance and have some additionals attributes as well.

 For example:

 Name: Jonny

 Race: Orc

 Attributes:

-        Melee: 10 (+3) <sub>aaaaaaaaaa</sub>
+Melee: 10 (+3)
+<sub>aaaaaaaaaa</sub>

 <sub>this game was made with Rojo.</sub>
 For more help, check out [the Rojo documentation](https://rojo.space/docs).